demon-bixia/Tolk/Readme.md

 The tolk fronted is built using a custom js library in the folder assets/js/app/silly.
 The library simply splits html code into templates (i call them components in code) and then renders them using the <a href="https://ejs.co/">ejs</a>
 template engine.
-There is also an interface for sending ajax and websocket messages. it's meant to be used to rapidly static html pages into dynamically rendered ones.<br/>
+There is also an interface for sending ajax and websocket messages. it's meant to be used to rapidly convert static html pages into dynamically rendered ones.<br/>
 <br/>
 <img src="Documentation/JsAppClassdiagram.jpg" alt="silly_class_diagram"  width="700" height="700"/>